 Back when I was in school, my friends and I were huge fans of Star Trek: The Next Generation.
 Each Monday’s lunch break would revolve around the previous Sunday night’s episode.
-At first we focused on the science fiction, how Jean-Luke Picard dealt with the strange planetary life-form that week.
-But over time we became engrossed in the plots that were interwoven into many episodes and would surface again in later programs.
+At first we focused on how Jean-Luke Picard dealt with whatever alien beings he encountered that week.
+But over time we became engrossed in the longer plots that surfaced again and again in later programs.
+Would the android Data ever get the emotion chip that his creator made for him?
+Would the Borg assimilate the galaxy?

-Over time we realized that key to enjoying the show was realizing how earlier episodes shed light on the current story.
-Each program would tell a good story, but a long-time follower would be able to see how the intrigue grew as the plot thickened over time.
-We were engrossed in a soap opera, a space-age version of Days of Our Lives or General Hospital.
+Key to enjoying the show was noticing how earlier episodes shed light on the current story.
+Each program would tell a good tale, but a long-time follower would see the intrigue grow as the plot thickened over time.
+We were engrossed in a soap opera, a space-age Days of Our Lives.

-As I learned to read the Bible in its ancient setting, I was surprised to find that it sometimes resembles a daytime drama too.
+As I learned to read the Bible in its ancient setting, I was surprised that it does the same thing.
 The Scriptures were written by people who saw reality in light of their recollections of their ancestors, so they would sprinkle reminders of past history through their writing, in order to hint at the deeper significance of the events at hand.
 Memory, history, and family were central to the fabric of its ancient Eastern culture, and we need to read with these in mind.

 Take the story of Ruth, for instance.